Holding the Line on Crime

 Writer / Neal G. Moore

 It was a tough week for Indianapolis Public Safety Director Troy Riggs.
 On July 5, IMPD Officer Perry Renn was killed in the line of duty—gunned down with an assault rifle while responding to a report of shots fired in a neighborhood.
-Just a day removed from Officer Renn’s interment in Crown Hill Cemetery, Riggs met with Broad Ripple Community Newsletter (BRCN) for a conversation about crime—what the problems are, and what to do about them.
+Just a day removed from Officer Renn’s interment in Crown Hill Cemetery, Riggs, who lives in Admirals Pointe, met with Geist Community Newsletter (GCN) for a conversation about crime—what the problems are, and what to do about them.

-BRCN: Is there a direct cause and effect between stepping up and doing something, and at least holding the line against crime?
+GCN: Is there a cause and effect between people stepping up and doing something, and holding the line against crime?

 You can contact Riggs via email: firstname.lastname@example.org